 Crafting a Compelling Message with Power Words [SEO Ranking Tips]

-When working on SEO, you've most likely heard the term "keywords" being thrown around at every opportunity imaginable, and not without reason.
-Keyword research is the foundation for connecting your content to a search engine.
-They are the bridge between the substance of your content and its potential audience.
+When working on SEO, you have most likely heard the term "keywords" being used.
+Keyword research is the foundation for connecting your content to a search engine, acting as a bridge between your content's substance and its potential audience.
 Keywords aren't everything, though.
-They will make your page pop up on a Google search, but they are usually insufficient to make whoever sees them click.
-That's where power words come in handy, and you'll be on your way to becoming an expert blogger.
+While keywords will make your page appear in a Google search, they are often insufficient to compel a user to click.
+That's where power words are essential.
+Power words are persuasive terms that appeal to a reader's emotions, making your titles and content more engaging and effective.
+Using them correctly will put you on your way to becoming an expert blogger.

-Power words appeal to that which keywords cannot: emotions.
+Unlike keywords, power words appeal directly to emotions.
 They emotionally engage the reader (positively or negatively) in a way that makes your link or title more attractive.
-Terms are typically classified based on which emotion they appeal to:
+Power words are typically classified based on which emotion they appeal to:

 • Fear